-Join Gordon Luckett for an in-depth discussion in this video Connecting to Vault, part of Learn Vault: The Basics.
+Join Gordon Luckett for an in-depth discussion in this video Connecting to Vault, part of Learning Autodesk Vault.

 - [Voiceover] Within Autodesk Vault Basic,…since you cannot use the Vault Client to upload .dwg files,…you must use AutoCAD-based products to connect to Vault.…AutoCAD Map 3D, Civil 3D,…Mechanical, are all supported.…Let's open that .dwg now.…In the exercise files, let's double click on BUILDINGS.dwg…to open it up inside of AutoCAD.…Since I've installed the Vault Client,…you will see that there'll be a Vault ribbon…inside of AutoCAD.…I can certainly log into Vault at this point.…

 It'll ask me what my user name,…my password, the server, it could be an IP address,…or the name of the server,…wherever you installed the Vault server,…you need to know the computer's name…in order to put this in.…In this case, it's 10.3.66.10 in my case.…Pick the right Vault, it's gonna be MYVAULT,…click OK, and we'll log in.…Now that we're logged into Vault,…you'll see some of the buttons…in the Vault ribbon are now available.…So let's check in this BUILDINGS file into the Vault.…

 So we'll click Check in,…I already have a folder structure set up,…